kmlawson/skills-in-transnational-history/seminars.md

 3. In class we will work though the [Interactive Tutorial](https://regexone.com/) for regular expressions, but give it a try before coming to class.
 Read two somewhat silly examples of using regular expressions here: [Reformatting Confucius with Regular Expressions](https://web.archive.org/web/20160610173753/https://www.chronicle.com/blogs/profhacker/reformatting-confucius-with-regular-expressions/38596) and [Finding the Women of Heimskringla with Regular Expressions](https://web.archive.org/web/20160610052659/https://www.chronicle.com/blogs/profhacker/finding-the-women-of-heimskringla-with-regular-expressions/38631)
 4. If you get the hang of regular expressions before class, try [Regex Crossword](https://regexcrossword.com/) (This only works in Safari and Chrome for me, try a different browser if it doesn't work for you).
 5. There is very little required reading today.
 Take advantage of this time to work on your mapping project, due after independent learning week.
-6. By this week, please have completed at least the Introduction to R course on DataCamp.

 **Reading**